 UConn puts Final Four beatdown on Miami 72-59

+HOUSTON (AP) — Nobody was guarding UConn’s best player.
+So Adama Sanogo spun the ball to get his fingers just right, set his feet behind the 3-point line and splashed in the shot.
+Then, less than a minute later, he did it again.

+It was as much basketball clinic as highlight video — and all of it perfectly fitting for the Huskies, who are methodically steamrolling through a March Madness bracket that has been a free-for-all everywhere else.

-HOUSTON (AP) — UConn doled out another drama-free basketball beatdown Saturday, getting 21 points and 10 rebounds from Adama Sanogo to dispatch Miami 72-59 and move one win from the school’s fifth national title.
+UConn doled out another drama-free beatdown Saturday, getting 21 points and 10 rebounds from Sanogo to dispatch Miami 72-59 and move one win from the school’s fifth national title.

+“There’s a lot of teams that want to play Monday,” Sanogo said.
+“It means a lot to us.”

 Jordan Hawkins overcame his stomach bug and scored 13 for the Huskies, who came into this most unexpected Final Four as the only team with any experience on college basketball’s final weekend and with the best seeding of the four teams in Houston — at No. 4.

+“They’re one of the best teams in the country,” UConn coach Dan Hurley said of the Aztecs.
+“And I think it’s fitting that both of us kind of earned our way into this title game.”

-That was an all-timer.
-This one — more of the same from the Huskies (30-8).
-The double-digit victory over Miami was UConn’s closest win in five tournament games.
+But while the early game was an all-timer, the nightcap was simply more of the same from the Huskies (30-8).

+The 13-point win was UConn’s closest since the brackets came out.
+The Huskies are the sixth team since the tournament expanded to 64 teams in 1985 to reach the title game with five straight double-digit victories.
+It’s an impressive list of behemoths with a knack for closing: Four of the first five went on to win the championship.

+Some thought Miami (29-8), with the nation’s fifth-ranked offense and four players who have scored 20 points at least three times this season, might be the team to slow this Huskies juggernaut.
+Not to be.

 Isaiah Wong led the ’Canes with 15 points on 4-for-10 shooting.
 Harassed constantly by Sanogo, 7-foot-2 Donovan Clingan and the rest of Connecticut’s long-armed, rangy perimeter players, Miami, which came in with the nation’s fifth-best offense, shot 25% in the first half and 33.3% for the game.